 Water beads are certainly one of the most popular sensory play items.
 They are so versatile and can create an amazing sensory activity for any child.
-If your kids love the sensory experience that water beads have to offer but need a little inspiration in your sensory play?
+Do your kids love the sensory experience that water beads have to offer but need a little inspiration in your sensory play?
+Water beads ideas are on your way!

 Look no further!
 From freezing to adding fragrance and everything in between, you’ll find lots of creative water bead activities here.

-17 water bead activities you have to make with the kids.
+These 17 water bead activities you have to make with the kids.
 Sensory play can help kids gain coordination, spacial awareness and allow them to experience textures and “feels” that can assist in organizing their sensory input.
+Just don’t forget the choking hazard these water beads might have, especially the ones with the size of a marble.
+Keep an eye to your younger children!

 2. Water Bead Color Mixing

-Start with clear water beads and add food coloring for a simple color mixing activity preschoolers will love.
+Here’s one of the most fun play ideas you can do with water beads like marbles.
+Start with clear water beads in a large container or bowl and add food coloring for a simple color mixing activity preschoolers will love.
 A fun family activity that mixes sensory play, learning, and science all in one.

 3. Water Bead Seaside Sensory Tub